huggingface/swift-coreml-diffusers/README.md

 ## Limitations

-- The UI does not expose a way to configure the scheduler, number of inference steps, or generation seed.
-These are all available in the underlying code.
+- A handful of models are currently supported.
-- A single model (Stable Diffusion v1.5) is considered.
-The Core ML compute units have been hardcoded to CPU and GPU, since that's what gives best results on my Mac (M1 Max MacBook Pro).
+- The Core ML compute units have been hardcoded to CPU and GPU on macOS, and to CPU + Neural Engine on iOS/iPadOS.
-- Sometimes generation returns a `nil` image.
-This needs to be investigated.

 ## Next Steps

-- Improve UI.
-Allow the user to select generation parameters.
-- Allow other models to run.
-Provide a recommended "compute units" configuration based on model and platform.
+- Allow users to select compute units to verify the combination that achieves the best performance on their hardware.
-- Implement other interesting schedulers.
+- Implement other schedulers, additional options.
-- Implement negative prompts.
-- Explore other features (image to image, for example).
+- Experiment with smaller distilled models.